 After all you’ll tell yourself, why should you dress up, pay good money, wait for a seat, and suffer outrageous markup on wine in a restaurant, when you can make a chef-level dish like this elegant spinach stuffed salmon at home?

 Michelin star who?
 Michelin star YOU!

-Spinach stuffed salmon at home, a crisp glass of wine to go with it (see below for recommendations for wine to pair with salmon), and someone else to wash the dishes is my ultimate idea of romance.
+Spinach stuffed salmon at home and a crisp glass of wine to go with it (see below for recommendations for wine to pair with salmon) are my ultimate idea of romance.

 How to Make the Best Stuffed Salmon

 This luscious cream cheese and spinach stuffed salmon meets you at intersection of easy and impressive.

 The combination of the filling and the flaky salmon reminds me of a super classed-up seafood spinach dip, turned elegant and dinner appropriate.